dedque8/dedque8.github.io/_posts/2025-05-25-circular-dependencies.md

 ## Case 2: Bloated modules

-This case can be characterized by the absence of logical dependency loops, but existence of physical ones.
+This case can be characterized by the absence of logical dependency loops, but the existence of physical ones.
 A good example is a god-module that provides a pile of loosely coupled functionality.
 It either depends on something, or this something depends on it.

 ![diagram1](https://eknm-hub-public.s3.eu-central-1.amazonaws.com/circular-deps/diagram2.jpg)

 The best cure is to divide it.
 But how much?
 Uncle Bob says that any function longer than 4-5 lines should be split up, but (arguably) that's not reasonable.
 Single Responsibility Principle is good, but:
-- It can't be described in concrete rules
+- In practice definition can be ambiguous
 - People don't always follow it, and LLMs are trained on their work

 So let's see what Cursor does with the same Rust project as in the previous case, but with a real dependency in code: